Back to overview

 What key skills does your firm look for in candidates when they apply?

 Commercial law brings together the two worlds of law and business.
 Therefore, having a strong interest in commercial affairs is important.
 As a lawyer, you’re expected to give legal advice in the context of your client’s business while taking into account other socioeconomic factors.
-Therefore, we’re looking for candidates that can demonstrate they have a high-level understanding of how businesses operate, as well as the social, economic, and political factors that affect law firms and their clients.
+Therefore, we’re looking for candidates that can demonstrate that they have a high-level understanding of how businesses operate, as well as the social, economic, and political factors that affect law firms and their clients.

 I’d encourage candidates to put a couple of hours aside each week to read up on commercial issues.
-Furthermore, looking into companies and deals will help broaden your knowledge.
+Furthermore, looking into companies and deals will help to broaden your knowledge.
 Having a genuine interest in the topics you’re researching will make your application and interview answers more informed and compelling.

 What’s your favourite TV show?